Yuta Kamimura: Endurance racing

 During 2017, Kamimura made a one-off appearance in the LMP3 class of the Asian Le Mans Series, driving for TKS alongside Shinyo Sato and Takuya Shirasaka.
 In his only start in the series, Kamimura finished third.
 During his sophomore season in Carrera Cup Japan, Kamimura made his GT3 debut in that year's Suzuka 10 Hours for Callaway Competition with Bingo Racing alongside Yuichi Mikasa and Shinji Takei.

+In 2025, Kamimura returned to Endurance racing, driving for D'station Racing in the ST-X class of the Super Taikyu Series.
+Competing in all but one races in the class, Kamimura scored his first series win at SUGO to help the team secure fourth in the ST-X standings.
+Kamimura also made a one-off appearance in the ST-1 class at the Fuji 24 Hours for the same team, which he won alongside Satoshi Hoshino, Kenji Hama, Taiga Kabaki, Tatsuya Hoshino and Tetsuya Tanaka.

+The following year, Kamimura returned to D'station Racing to compete in the ST-X class of Super Taikyu.